Historically, radiotherapy is the second method for treating cancer through ionising radiation.

 Beam definition

 Medical physicists have very powerful computers at their disposal containing all the anatomical data, all the beam penetration data and the physical beam data concerning accelerators within the radiotherapy unit.
-They can therefore calculate the dose received on each part of the patient’s body.
+They can therefore calculate the dose received on each part of the patient’s body.3D isodose curves are now regularly plotted allowing the medical physicist to propose more and more precise ballistic improvements.

 Increasing the field number